 Global Biofuel Setbacks Could Boost Michigan’s Energy Future

 The global setbacks in biofuel investments by companies like Shell and BP have sent ripples through the global energy market.
-While these companies pivot towards liquefied natural gas (LNG) as a solution, there’s a silver lining for Michigan and the nation—and it lies in the potential growth of propane’s market share.
+While these companies pivot towards liquefied natural gas (LNG) as a solution, there’s a silver lining for Michigan and the nation.
+It lies in the potential growth of propane’s market share.

-Amid Michigan’s energy transition, there are increasing concerns about the reliability of its future power supply.
-As highlighted in the 2023 Regional Resource Assessment by the Midcontinent Independent Systems Operator (MISO), there appears to be a significant gap between available energy capacity and projected demand across the nation and Michigan.
+Amid Michigan’s energy transition, concerns are growing about the reliability of its future power supply.
+As highlighted in the 2023 Regional Resource Assessment by the Midcontinent Independent System Operator (MISO), a significant gap appears to exist between the available energy capacity and projected demand across the nation, including in Michigan.

 This scenario presents a unique opportunity for propane, a reliable and versatile fuel that can help bridge the energy gap.
-Propane vehicles, in particular, offers a clean, cost-effective alternative EVs.
-More importantly, propane is a leading source of home heating for rural areas, and its arguably the cleanest alternative fuel source, according to the U.S Department of Energy
+Propane vehicles, in particular, offer a clean, cost-effective alternative to EVs.
+More importantly, propane is a leading source of home heating for rural areas, and it’s arguably the cleanest alternative fuel source, according to the U.S Department of Energy.

-With biofuels facing challenges, propane offers a silver lining with its low emissions and low per-gallon cost.
+With biofuels facing challenges, propane offers a silver lining, thanks to its low emissions and low per-gallon cost.

 “In Michigan, we’re seeing firsthand how propane autogas can bridge the gap between traditional fuels and the future of energy.
 With the pressures on our grid increasing, propane provides a stable, low-emission alternative that supports our state’s energy independence and environmental goals,” said Scott Underwood, Autogas Chairman, Michigan Propane Gas Association (MPGA)